 b.
-The proposed rezoning is consistent with the Zoning and Land Use Regulations;
+The proposed subdivision is consistent with the applicable Zoning and Land Use Regulations and any PUD development agreement regulating development of the property;

 Proposed development is not requesting any variances regarding the road, height of buildings, ridgeline requirements, etc. and will abide by all standards set forth in the CDC.
 Refer to Development Narrative for compliance.